yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/loader-android.md

 )
 ```

 The `createPaymentFun` parameter is a suspend function in which Yuno waits for the sequential payment creation.
 Once the payment is created, completing the suspend function allows Yuno to proceed with the payment.
-If you opt for this flow, there's no need to invoke `continuePayment()`.
+If you use this flow, there's no need to invoke `continuePayment()`.